justnorris/easy-hamilton-portfolio/readme.txt

 == Description ==
-This is a Hamilton child theme, customized to work hand-in-hand with Easy Photography Portfolio plugin.
-If you're looking for a beautiful and clean photography portfolio - this might just be the perfect theme for you.
+Minimalist Portfolio is a child theme of Hamilton, customized to work hand-in-hand with Easy Photography Portfolio plugin.
+If you're looking for a beautiful and clean portfolio - this might just be the perfect theme for you.
 Theme Demo: http://befree.bycolormelon.com